 On Fox News, Shepard Smith stands out like a sore thumb.
 While virtually everyone else on the network provides favorable coverage of President Donald Trump, Smith is much harder on him.
-He frequently criticizes the president and refutes the talking points of his own network, often causing viewers to grow angry and tweet their displeasure.
-In the latest example, some Trump supporters are calling for the network to fire him.
+He frequently criticizes the president and refutes the talking points of his own network.
+In one example, some Trump supporters called for the network to fire him.

 So why is it that Fox viewers dislike Shep Smith so much?
-And why are some calling for him to be fired now?
-Here’s what you need to know.
+And why did some call for him to be fired?
+Let’s take a look.

 1. He said the Trump administration is lying about Russia